bodias/machine-learning/projects/capstone/capstone_report_template.md

 ### Implementation
 The implementation consists of training and evaluate two classification algorithms and report their AUC score:
-1. Train a baseline model - Random Forest - and analyse its predition results over a validation set;
+1. Train a baseline model - Random Forest - and analyse its prediction results over a validation set;
-2. Train a state of the art model - XGBoost - and analyse its predition results over a validation set.
+2. Train a state of the art model - XGBoost - and analyse its prediction results over a validation set.
-3. Train a state of the art model with imputed data - XGBoost - and analyse its predition results over a validation set.
+3. Train a state of the art model with imputed data - XGBoost - and analyse its prediction results over a validation set.

 #### Random Forest
 The baseline model, Random Forest, will be trained with the **preprocessed train data, without NaN values**.
 During this stage the sklearn *RandomForestClassifier()* will be used with its default parameters, using cross-validation with 10 folds.
 The scoring function is 'roc_auc'.